-3.4 Whilst every effort is made to describe the performance we cannot guarantee that your personal expectations from a performer or a performance will be met.
+3.4 Whilst every effort is made to describe the Performance we cannot guarantee that your personal expectations from a performer or a Performance will be met.
 This is because personal expectations and tastes are infinitely variable.
 Further, Neath Port Talbot Theatres cannot guarantee that the language, conduct or appearance of any performer will not offend you.
-We will provide an age guideline on most performances to ensure that the performance is appropriate to you and your party and to ensure that the artist is comfortable performing, if you are unsure of the age guidelines please ask when booking.
-You are advised to make enquiries at the Box Office before purchasing a ticket if you have any concerns about the nature of a performance.
-The Neath Port Talbot Theatres refund policy will apply, a copy of which is available on request.
+We will provide an age guideline on most Performances, if you are unsure of the age guidelines please ask when booking.
+You are advised to make enquiries at the Box Office before purchasing a ticket if you have any concerns about the nature of a Performance.

-3.6 Your mobile phone’s ring facility must be switched off when inside the auditorium.
-Similarly, you must not speak into a mobile phone whilst in the auditorium.
+3.6 Your mobile phone’s sound facility must be switched off when inside the auditorium.
+Similarly, you must not speak into a mobile phone or other similar device whilst in the auditorium.
 In an emergency you must speak into a mobile phone outside the auditorium.

 3.7 Smoking of any kind including that of e-cigarettes is not permitted inside Neath Port Talbot Theatres.